Focus On Internal Communication to Boost Sales Numbers

 2. The team is aligned with company culture and values.

 Culture is at the heart of what a sales team does, and successful teams exhibit behavior consistent with their company’s clearly-defined culture.
 The team and its leaders have a common way to explain lessons and share successes.
-Good work is acknowledged and celebrated among the team, not selfishly guarded by individuals.
-The team has learned to embrace an “abundance” mindset.
+Good work is acknowledged and celebrated among the team, not selfishly guarded by individuals solely focused on themselves.

 3. Leadership is engaged in each salesperson's success.